 AT&T, the city’s other “competitor” for high speed broadband in Cleveland, has “digitally redlined” a large part of the city, and doesn’t have the modern fiber-enhanced infrastructure to offer true broadband speeds in many neighborhoods, including most of the “north East Side” (Hough, Glenville, Fairfax, Central, South Collinwood, St. Clair-Superior, etc.) and near West Side.

-AT&T is now making promises to deploy a next generation of very high speed service in the next few years, using a wireless technology called “small cell” or “5G”.
+AT&T has talked a lot about deploying a next generation of very high speed service in the next few years, using a wireless technology called “small cell” or “5G”.
 But their 5G technology is still experimental (if not mythical), and is unlikely ever to work in areas where it isn’t supported by the same “fiber to the neighborhood” that AT&T has withheld from redlined parts of Cleveland.
+AT&T’s CFO recently admitted to an investor conference that it’s doubtful that small cell connections will be prove to be cost-effective for urban residences.

 Years ago, the City was able to influence the services offered by the cable-telco duopoly by exercising its municipal cable franchise authority, and by intervening in telco regulatory proceedings at the PUCO.
 But between 2007 and 2010 the Ohio General Assembly eliminated all state and local regulation of Internet and cable TV providers.
 So now Charter and AT&T dominate our “wireline” Internet market free of both competition and regulation; they can do pretty much as they like in Cleveland, and the City and public have no recourse.